jokester/jokester.github.io/posts/2014/2014-06-08-grep-on-column.markdown

 ---
-title: grep on column
+title: 'TIL: grep on a column rather on line'
-created_at: 2014-06-08
+publishAt: 2014-06-08
-kind: article
+slug: til-grep-on-column-rather-than-line
 ---

 One may want to run grep-like operation on a specific column.